Bhoza/alx-system_engineering-devops/0x00-shell_basics/README.md

 13th script is made to print out file type for /tmp/iamafile file 14th scrit is made to Create a symbolic link to /bin/ls, named __ls__ in the working directory 15th script is made to create a script that copiers all html files that have the .html extension to the parent directory ,but only vopy files that did not exist or are new than the ones in the parent directory
+16th script is made to move all files beginning with an uppercase letter to the directory /tmp/u